No business starts out with broken systems.

 Of course, if you’re a small company, spending a day in front of a whiteboard may be all you need to reach consensus.

 The best place to start when you are upgrading your systems is to take care of the obvious problems first.
 These days, most inefficiencies can be solved with the introduction of cloud technology.

-According to a report by Yale Insights, 54% of U.S. workers regularly participate in video conferences.
-Web conferencing is quickly replacing all other forms of communications as the ideal way to collaborate over long distances.
-If you’re camera shy, now is the time to conquer that phobia.
+Even pre-pandemic, Yale Insights reported that 54% of U.S. workers regularly participate in video conferences.
+And now, web conferencing has all but replaced all other forms of communications as the ideal way to collaborate over long distances.
+If you’re camera shy, it's well and truly time conquer that phobia.

-Certainly, video conferencing will never replace face-to-face interaction.
-But trends in telecommuting, remote work, and globalization mean most businesses will need this functionality.
+But trends in remote work and globalization mean most businesses need this functionality.

-Businesses can get their hands on more information than at any time in history.
+Businesses can get their hands on more information than ever before.
 But only if they have access to data.